plainionist/plainionist.github.io/_posts/2024-08-01-Clean-Craftsmanship.md

 What is software craftsmanship?

 > Craftsmanship is the state of knowing, how to do something well and
-> is the outcome oof good tutelage and lots of experience.
+> is the outcome of good tutelage and lots of experience.
 >
 > -- Robert C. Martin, Clean Craftsmanship